hanna-ry/java-workshop/index.md

 openCards.add(justOpened);
 ```

+We now have a program that shows empty cards.
+When a cards is clicked, a listener is called and in the listener we tell the program to show the image of the clicked card and store all open cards in an array.
+Nice.

 ## Adding logic

 Go back to the very top of the actionPerformed method.
-As soon as the user clicks a card, we want to check iif two cards are currently showing:
+As soon as the user clicks a card, we want to check if two cards are currently showing:

 ```
 if(openCards.size()==2){